Spiritual Entropy: 7 Killers of Your Walk with the Lord

-Summary: Equipment breaks down.
+- Summary: Equipment breaks down.
 Our bodies age.
 Once-beautiful buildings are now empty, desolate structures.
 What is this?
 It’s the law of entropy.
-And it applies equally to our spiritual lives.
+And it applies equally to spiritual entropy.
 But we can be alert and prevent it from happening by applying biblical remedies.

 Entropy (dictionary.com): Inevitable and steady deterioration of a system or society.